-We continue to observe macroeconomic uncertainties, driven by international conflicts, high inflation and increasing interest rates, thus influencing cap rates.
-It is consequently still uncertain, how long the current "slowdown" will last and thus what long term impact it will have on our activities, thus to which extent it will impact our investment properties.
+We continue to observe macroeconomic uncertainties, driven by international conflicts, however, inflation has stabilised, and interest rates are decreasing, thus influencing cap rates.
+The "slowdown" experienced in 2023 has improved and the market has shown stronger performance, resulting in a positive impact on our investment properties.

 Increased attention towards climate impact and social responsibility can potentially impact our image and sustainability, and thus the net initial yields.
 It is difficult to quantify the impact, but it influences the status and attractiveness of our malls, hence our leasing activity and subsequently our cash flow.
 ESG comprise important focus areas for Steen & Strøm, and forementioned certifications and ratings, i.e., GRESB is confirming our claimed pursuit of excellence on both areas.
-The increase in energy prices also has to a certain extent a potential impact on our cash flow, should current levels persist.
+The previous increase in energy prices has stabilized, even though the levels are higher than normal.
+This has to a certain extent a potential impact on our cash flow, should current levels persist.
 On the short term, Steen & Strøm and our tenants are "shielded" by electricity hedging (see note 8 - Exposure to risk).